pedrocrisp/NGS-pipelines/RNAseqPipe3/README.md

 Pipeline to process RNAseq data

-Reads must be in a folder called reads, with subdirectories for each sample
+Reads must be in a folder called reads, with subdirectories for each sample.
+Each sample directory should contain one fasatq.gz; if there are multiple fastq files cat them together using 10-runner.sh (10-cat.sh) called as below.

 Scripts are called from the parent directory of the reads folder

-Each script and std error is printed to the logs dircetory
+Each script and std error is printed to the logs directory

 Each step is called in order and run in bash eg